MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-avatar.md

 **Shape** - Whether the avatar appears with a circular or square shape.

 **Appearance** – An avatar can have portions of itself styled for greater emphasis or to be subtle.

-Below are the options available:
+The following options are available:

-* Brand: Uses the modern theme to style the avatar.
+- **Brand**: Uses the modern theme to style the avatar.
 The Color palette property can be used to override this color scheme.
-* Neutral: Uses a grayscale for the initials background to provide a subtle appearance.
+- **Neutral**: Uses a grayscale for the initials background to provide a subtle appearance.
-* Colorful: Users a color from a pre-defined set of colors, based on a hash of the provided Name.
+- **Colorful**: Users a color from a predefined set of colors, based on a hash of the provided Name.

 **BasePaletteColor** - The color palette applied to a control.
 This impacts all surfaces of the control that render a theme color.
-If the value is null or zero, then the color is driven by selected Fluent theme.
+If the value is null or zero, then the color is driven by the selected Fluent theme.

 **Font** - The name of the family of fonts in which text appears.